opekepulu-cmyk/ragrag/CLOUDFLARE_BYPASS_ANALYSIS.md

 ---

-**Catatan Penting**: Tool ini untuk testing authorized saja.
-Unauthorized attacks illegal di Indonesia dan negara lain.
+**Important Note**: This tool is for authorized testing only.
+Unauthorized attacks are illegal in Indonesia and other countries.